thenativeweb/wolkenkit-command-tools/README.md

     only.ifAggregateExists({
       context: 'planning',
       aggregate: 'initiator',
-      provider(message, command, services) {
-         return command.data.initiator; // provides the id of the aggregate to check },
+      provider: command => command.data.initiator, // provides the id of the aggregate to check
-      options: { rejectWhenMissingId: true } // Rejects the command when the provider cannot extract an id.
+      isOptional: true // Command will pass when the provider cannot extract an id.
     }),
     async (peerGroup, command) => {
       // ...